 The best known tourist destination in Cape Canaveral is the Kennedy Space Center.
-The Kennedy Space Center is NASA’s launch headquarters and provides visitors an opportunity to tour launch areas, meet veteran astronauts, see giant rockets and train in spaceflight simulators.
+The Kennedy Space Center is NASA’s launch headquarters and provides trips for disabled passengers to tour launch areas, meet veteran astronauts, see giant rockets and train in spaceflight simulators.
 Visitors to this Cape Canaveral attraction can also view the Shuttle Discovery launch, scheduled to lift off on February 24, 2011.
-The Space Center offers many ADA services to make visits for individuals with disabilities enjoyable.
+The Space Center offers many ADA services to make Port Canaveral trips for disabled individuals enjoyable.
 Accessible features include special wheelchair accessible seating, audio guides, Assistive Listening Devices, American Sign Language Interpreters, Guided Tours for guests who are blind or low vision and more.

 About 20 miles northwest of Cape Canaveral, in the city of Titusville, is the Valiant Air Command Warbird Museum.
-At the Museum, visitors may peruse displays of restored types of world military aircrafts from before WWI to the present.
+At this museum in Florida, special needs visitors may peruse displays of restored types of world military aircrafts from before WWI to the present.
 The Museum contains three different buildings: the Main Hangar has approximately 30 aircrafts on display including a F14A Tomcat, Mig-21, TA4-J Skyhawk and others; the Memorabilia Hall contains flags, guns, photos and other artifacts from WWI to present; and the Restoration Hangar currently holds a C47 and three other planes that visitors can watch the restoration process.
 These buildings as well as the Gift Shop are all wheelchair accessible

 A little further northwest in the city of Winter Park is the Charles Hosmer Morse Museum of American Art.
-This destination ideal for visitors who want to marvel at the world's most comprehensive collection of lamps, art glass, furniture, jewelry and other works by Louis Comfort Tiffany.
+At this destination in Florida, special needs visitors can marvel at the world’s most comprehensive collection of lamps, art glass, furniture, jewelry and other works by Louis Comfort Tiffany.
 In its galleries, the museum also features decorative art, pottery, graphics and late-19th and early-20th century American paintings.
 In the evening, the museum also holds plays, musicals, Philharmonic concerts and ballet performances in its intimate theaters.
 The Museum is wheelchair accessible as all galleries are on a single floor.

 Cruises out of Port Canaveral: Carnival, Disney, Norwegian Cruise Line and Royal Caribbean